FAQs about applying to the History M.A. & Ph.D. programs

 A. Applications cannot be reactivated from one year to the next.
 Applicants who wish to re-apply must also re-submit their supporting materials.

-A. The deadline for submitting PhD applications to the History Department for the academic year 2019-20 is December 15, 2018.
-Review of 5th year MA applications for 2019-20 will beging on January 15, 2019 and continue throughout the spring semester.
+A. The deadline for submitting PhD applications to the History Department each year is December 15.
+Review of 5th year MA applications usually begins on January 15 of each year and continues throughout the spring semester.

 Q. Whom should I notify if the name on my transcripts, GREs, or other documents is different from the name on my initial application?